 Members of tribes here in the Lowcountry got a chance to see and touch the canoe.

-Archaeologists at the Clemson University Warren Lasch Conservation Center are studying a piece of the canoe along with Native American tribes.
+Archaeologists at the Clemson University Warren Lasch Conservation Center study a piece of the canoe with Native American tribes.

-“We want to look to the communities and allow them to both inform us of the history, but also claim authority over their heritage,” says Gyllian Porteous an Archeolgoical Conservator at Warren Lasch Conservation Center.
+“We want to look to the communities and allow them to inform us of the history, but also claim authority over their heritage,” says Gyllian Porteous an Archeological Conservator at Warren Lasch Conservation Center.

 Conserving the canoe has taken more than a year and archaeologists are now looking to find more pieces in the Cooper River.

 “It can be associated with a cultural site that hasn’t been found yet so ideally, we would go into that, but at this point, we are at a dead end,” says Porteous.

 Members of the Wassamasaw tribe in Berkeley County say they hope these pieces help show the impact of Native Americans on the Holy City.